 In July 2019, the JV broke ground on its facility based in Tianjin, China, expected to serve as headquarters and home of the sales organization and service operations.
-Also in July 2019, the JV received the Radiation Safety License from the China Ministry of Environmental Protection.
+Also, in July 2019, the JV received the Radiation Safety License from the China Ministry of Environmental Protection.
 This license, along with the license to do business in China received in April 2019 and the Medical Device Operating Permit received in June 2019, enables the JV to sell and install our radiation therapy devices in China.
+As of September 30, 2020, the JV manufacturing facility construction is complete, with medical device approval process related to the manufacturing qualification and required testing is expected to finish in the first calendar quarter of 2021.